This Gluten Free Dairy Free Meatloaf is moist and delicious! Serve with mashed potatoes and green beans for an easy dinner!

 Freeze leftovers within 3-4 days.
 Place in an airtight container or resealable freezer bag.

 Freeze for up to 6 months.
-After that, it is safe to eat.
-However, the quality begins to degrade.
+After that, it is still safe to eat but the quality begins to degrade.